ZacharyPax/WatchtowerStack/SPECIAL THANKS.md

 Chippewa Valley Technical College

 - Made many useful suggestions including the repurposing of previously-developed Grafana panel json for the decoding and analysis of SSH activity
+- Donated old computers for use in the Watchtower Stack Proxmox cluster
 ---

 Jorge De La Cruz - Senior Systems Engineer - Veeam